dannymagnus/CI_MS4_Elginis_Restaurant/README.md

 21. As a site owner, I want users to be to view our full menu
 22. As a site owner, I want users to be able to view the food descriptions and prices
 23. As a site owner, I want users to be able to view allergies and calories
-24. As a site owner, I want users to be able to make a reservation
+24. As a site owner, I want users to be able to make a reservation with data validation so they can only book future dates and in valid opening time.
 25. As a site owner, I want users to be able to leave a comment or review
 26. As a site owner, I want users to be able to view other comments and reviews
 27. As a site owner, I want users to be able to edit and delete comments or reviews